Lean Six Sigma Black Belt Graduate Certificate

 Students must maintain continuous enrollment and complete the program within six years.
 Registration in at least one credit hour every fall semester and spring semester is required.
 Summer registration is required for students completing the culminating experience or graduation from the program.
 To maintain continuous enrollment the credit hour must appear on the student’s Plan of Study or be IEE 595 Continuing Registration or be a graduate-level course.

-Graduate students planning to discontinue registration for a semester or more must submit a Leave of Absence Request to the Graduate College.
+Graduate students planning to discontinue registration for a semester or more must submit a leave of absence request via the interactive Plan of Study.
 This request must be submitted and approved before the anticipated semester of non-registration.
 Students may request to maintain continuous enrollment without course registration for a maximum of two semesters during their entire program.

 Students who do not register for a fall or spring semester without an approved Request are considered withdrawn from the university under the assumption that they have decided to discontinue their program.

 Students with a cumulative, graduate, or iPOS GPA below 3.0 will be placed on probation and must improve their GPA to at least 3.0 within two semesters of being placed on probation.
 Failure to do so will lead to a recommendation of removal from the program.

 Awarding of Graduate Certificate